|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 Non-matriculated students are those who have not been admitted formally to a degree program.
 For information and academic advising for non-matriculated students, see Programs with Academic Credit in the Special Programs section of the Bulletin and the Office of Continuing Education website.

 Degree-seeking non-matriculated undergraduate students are required to apply for admission to a degree program before they complete 30 credits in Continuing Education.

 Prior to their enrollment, degree-seeking students are required to take one or more University placement tests.
-(Some transfer students may be exempt from this requirement; to find out if they are exempt or not, they are strongly encouraged to seek guidance from a Continuing Education academic advisor prior to taking this test).
+(Some transfer students may be exempt from this requirement.
+To find out if they are exempt or not, transfer students are strongly encouraged to seek guidance from a Continuing Education academic advisor prior to taking this test).